-Ohio law gives you the right to appeal ANY adverse determination that a health plan makes.
+Ohio law gives you the right to appeal ANY adverse determination that the insurance company makes.
 This includes benefit denials, prior authorization denials, and reductions in the length of stay for an inpatient facility.
 You are entitled to this appeal even in cases where you do not receive a denial in writing.
-Appeals are easy and are requested through your health plan.
+Appeals are easy and are requested through your insurer.

-The first step to the process is to notify your health plan you want to appeal.
-This initial appeal is conducted internally by the health plan.
-If your health plan upholds its original determination, then you need to notify them that you want to appeal to the Ohio Department of Insurance (also referred to as external review).
-Once you notify your health plan you want an external review, your health plan will proceed and send all the necessary paperwork to the department to begin the process.
+The first step to the process is to notify your insurance company you want to appeal.
+This initial appeal is conducted internally by the insurer.
+If your insurer upholds its original determination, then you need to notify them that you want to appeal to the Ohio Department of Insurance (also referred to as external review).
+Once you notify your insurer you want an external review, they will proceed and send all the necessary paperwork to the department to begin the process.
 Once the external review is completed, you are notified that a final determination has been made.
-External reviews are binding on the health plan.
+External reviews are binding on the insurance company.

 Here are a few examples: